Fer-work/Homestead-Dashboard/README.md

 Currently, this is a personal project under development.
 However, I'm passionate about sharing knowledge and learning from the community.
 Future updates on progress and potential ways to collaborate or share designs will be posted if the project evolves in that direction.

-Stay tuned for updates as the Sentient Homestead takes root!
+Stay tuned for updates as the Dragon Natura Homestead takes root!